 On August 11, 2006, MT Solar I, a third party vessel contracted by Petron to transport approximately two million liters of industrial fuel oil, capsized 13 nautical miles southwest of Guimaras, an island province in the Western Visayas region of the Philippines.
-In separate investigations by the Philippine Department of Justice (DOJ) and the SBMI, both agencies found the owners of MT Solar I liable.
+In separate investigations by the Department of Justice (DOJ) and the Special Board of Marine Inquiry (SBMI), both agencies found the owners of MT Solar I liable.
 The DOJ found Petron not criminally liable, but the SBMI found Petron to have overloaded the vessel.
-Petron has appealed the findings of the SBMI to the Philippine Department of Transportation and Communication and is awaiting its resolution.
+Petron has appealed the findings of the SBMI to the Department of Transportation and Communication (DOTC) and is awaiting its resolution.
 Petron believes that SBMI can impose administrative penalties on vessel owners and crew, but has no authority to penalize other parties, such as Petron, who are charterers.

-In 2009, complaints for violation of the Clean Water Act and Homicide and Less Serious Physical Injuries were filed against Petron.
-Respondents claim that their exposure to and close contact with waters along the shoreline and mangroves affected by the oil spill had caused them major health problems.
-In July 2011, the Provincial Prosecutor's Office of Guimaras issued a Joint Resolution finding probable cause to indict the owner and the Captain of MT Solar 1 and Messrs.
-Khalid Al-Faddagh and Nicasio Alcantara for violation of the Clean Water Act.
-Messrs.
-Al-Faddagh and Alcantara filed their Motion for Reconsideration which was still pending as of December 31, 2011.
+In 2009, complaints for violation of the Clean Water Act and Homicide and Less Serious Physical Injuries were filed against Petron, Mr. Nicasio I. Alcantara and Khalid Al-Faddagh, former Petron Chairman and President, respectively.
+Respondents claim that their exposure to and close contact with waters along the shoreline and mangroves affected by the oil spill has caused them major health problems.
+An Information was filed before the Regional Trial Court of Guimaras on the basis of a Joint Resolution issued by the Provincial Prosecutor's Office of Guimaras.
+However, on March 28, 2012, the Regional